 Guide to Data Warehousing and Business Intelligence

-Business Intelligence refers to a set of methods and techniques that are used by organizations for tactical and strategic decision making.
+Business Intelligence (BI) refers to a set of methods and techniques that are used by organizations for tactical and strategic decision making.
 It leverages technologies that focus on counts, statistics and business objectives to improve business performance.

 A Data Warehouse (DW) is simply a consolidation of data from a variety of sources that is designed to support strategic and tactical decision making.
 Its main purpose is to provide a coherent picture of the business at a point in time.